 Performance bounds on the achievable secrecy capacities of the proposed methods will be verified using the simulation tool developed.

-Develop graph-based protection algorithms to compute fully/partially-disjoint backup paths for improved end-to-end data delivery.
-Extend the above 5G network simulation tool with related functionalities and verify protection effectiveness in a range of challenging multi-failure scenarios, e.g., power blackouts, natural disasters, etc.
+Graph-based protection algorithms will be proposed to compute fully/partially-disjoint backup paths for improved end-to-end data delivery.
+We will extend the above 5G network simulation tool with related functionalities and verify protection effectiveness in a range of challenging multi-failure scenarios, e.g., power blackouts, natural disasters, etc.

 Quarter 3: